 Petr Altrichter conductor

-Jiří Vodička, a concertmaster of the Czech Philharmonic Orchestra, soloist and chamber musician, is one of the most prominent and most sought-after Czech violinists.
-He made a name for himself in childhood by winning prizes in many competitions such as the Jaroslav Kocian International Violin Competition, Prague Junior Note, and “Čírenie talentov” Competition in Slovakia.
-In 2002 he won first prize in the international violin competition Beethoven’s Hradec, and in the same year he was awarded a prize as the best pupil attending Václav Hudeček’s violin classes.
-He later performed with Hudeček in dozens of concerts throughout the Czech Republic.
-In 2004 he became the absolute winner of the International Louis Spohr Competition for Young Violinists in Weimar, Germany.
-In 2008 he was awarded first and second prizes at the Young Concert Artist Competition, which took place in Leipzig, Germany and New York, USA, respectively.
-Jiří Vodička enrolled at the Institute of Art Studies at the University of Ostrava at the age of only 14.
-He studied there under Zdeněk Gola and graduated in 2007 with Master’s degree.
+Jiří Vodička, concertmaster with the Czech Philharmonic, soloist and chamber musician, is one of the finest and most sought-after Czech violinists.
+An extremely gifted child, he made a name for himself by winning numerous prizes, notably in the Jaroslav Kocian International Violin Competition, the Prague Junior Note and Slovakia’s Čírenie talentov.
+In 2002, he came first in the Beethoven’ Hradec International Violin Competition, and received a prize for best pupil at Václav Hudeček’s violin classes.
+He later performed with Hudeček at dozens of concerts throughout the Czech Republic.
+In 2004, he became overall winner of the International Louis Spohr Competition for Young Violinists in Weimar.
+In 2008, he gained first and second prizes at the prestigious Young Concert Artists competition in Leipzig and New York.

-In 2014 he recorded his debut solo album Violino Solo with Supraphon, featuring the most difficult compositions for solo violin.
-It received great critical acclaim in the Czech Republic and also abroad.
-Many of his concerts have been broadcast by Czech TV, Czech Radio as well as ARD broadcasting company of Germany.
+In 2014, he made his debut solo album, Violino Solo, released on Supraphon.
+Featuring some of the most challenging compositions for solo violin, it met with a positive critical response in the Czech Republic and elsewhere.
+Many of his concerts have been broadcast by Czech Television, Czech Radio and Germany’s ARD.

-In 2015 Jiří Vodička became a concertmaster of the Czech Philharmonic.
-He teaches at the Prague Conservatory and at the Ostrava University.
-He plays an Italian instrument made by Joseph Gagliano in 1774.
+In 2015, he was named concertmaster with the Czech Philharmonic.
+He teaches at the Prague Conservatory and at Ostrava University.

 Petr Altrichter is one of the most distinguished Czech conductors, and he has earned an illustrious reputation for the dynamism and depth of his interpretations of symphonic music.
 He was raised in a musical family and played musical instruments from a young age.
 Having graduated from the Conservatory in Ostrava as a French horn player and conductor, he continued his studies at the Janáček Academy of the Performing Arts in Brno in orchestral conducting under Otakar Trhlík and František Jílek and choral conducting with Josef Veselka and Lubomír Mátl.
 After completing his studies in Brno, he worked as a choirmaster and conductor with the Brno Academic Choir, and contributed to the winning of many prizes at foreign choral competitions and festivals (Middlesbrough, Debrecen…).